Morning Teleportation

 Morning Teleportation is an American psychedelic rock band formed in 2005 when Bowling Green, Kentucky, United States, natives Travis Goodwin (keyboards), Tres Coker (drums), and Paul Wilkerson (bass) met up with Chicago transplant Tiger Merritt (vocals/guitar), who had just moved to their hometown for college.
-In the last few years they have played at Electric Forest Festival, Bonnaroo Music Festival, and Sasquatch!
+They played at Electric Forest Festival, Bonnaroo Music Festival, and Sasquatch!
 Music Festival and supported The Flaming Lips, Cage The Elephant, Primus and Modest Mouse.